 Any solar panel that can be moved around and used for power away from your home can be considered “portable.”
 Most commonly, portable panels are used for backup power generation on camping and RV trips.
 These panels are smaller than typical rooftop or ground-mounted panels – standard panels usually produce between 250 and 365 watts of power per panel, while portable panels produce closer to 100 watts.

 Solar chargers are another version of portable solar; they are smaller, easily transportable solar devices used for charging phones and other small electronics.
 Most solar phone chargers generate between 5 and 20 watts of power.

 Because of their smaller size, some portable panel options may come with unique features, such as a kickstand or foldable design that make for easier use on the go.

 What are the best ways to use portable solar panels?

-Portable solar panels are useful for some smaller solar projects, but won’t be able to provide enough power for your home.
+Portable panels are useful for some smaller solar projects, but won’t be able to provide enough power for your home.
 If you are interested in maximizing your electricity savings with a rooftop or ground-mounted solar energy system, the EnergySage Solar Marketplace is the best place to start getting quotes and comparing your options.